Shaurya-ey/Macro_Pad_New/README.md

 # Macro_Pad_New
 Working on a Macropad (Beginner Build).

-#About The Project
+# About The Project
-*Project Description
+* Project Description
-This is a 3×4 custom macropad built using the Seeed Studio XIAO RP2040.
-It has 12 mechanical keys and a rotary encoder, designed to handle shortcuts and media controls
+- Custom 3×4 macropad built using the Seeed Studio XIAO RP2040
+- Includes 12 mechanical keys and 1 rotary encoder
+- Designed for shortcuts, macros, and media control in a compact layout

-*Why I Made This Project
+* Why I Made This Project
-I built this macropad to get hands-on experience with PCB design, microcontrollers, and firmware programming.
+- To learn PCB design, microcontroller basics, and firmware development
+- To experiment with custom input devices and hardware–software integration

-*How to Use This Project
+* How to Use This Project
-Plug the macropad into your computer using a USB cable and it will work like a normal input device.
-The keys and rotary encoder can be programmed to perform custom actions such as keyboard shortcuts, volume control, or mode switching.
-You can edit the firmware to customize the layout and behavior based on how you want to use it.
+- Connect the macropad to your computer using a USB cable
+- The device is detected as a standard USB HID keyboard
+- Keys and rotary encoder can be programmed for:
+- Keyboard shortcuts
+- Media controls
+- Mode switching or custom macros
+- Modify the firmware to change key mappings or encoder behavior

 # 1. Overall Hackpad
 <img width="949" height="517" alt="Macropad CAD (2)" src="https://github.com/user-attachments/assets/84cb7454-4089-4aee-ac29-73b3c1f9d573" />